UniqueGuy/AttackedEntityPositionDebugMod/README.md

  This might be useful if you're developing a reach check and you need to see where the entity is located on the client side.

- Commands /positiondebug (toggles debugging on and off)
+ Commands: /positiondebug (toggles debugging on and off)

  Supported Versions: 1.8.9